-Veitshöchheim is where I spent my early years until I moved to the city of Würzburg
+Veitshöchheim is where I spent my early years until adulthood, then I moved to the city of Würzburg.

 Jagdschloss or Hunters Castle for the Prince-Bishops